-In the recently released Home Care Pulse 2018 Benchmarking Study, caregiver shortages and turnover were identified as two of the top five threats facing home care providers.
+In the recently released Home Care Pulse 2020 Benchmarking Study, caregiver shortages and turnover were identified as two of the top five threats facing home care providers.
 According to AARP, more than 21 percent of American adults are currently providing care for an older loved one at home – up from 18% in 2016, an increase of 9.5 million people.
-This dramatic increase in the older adult population signals the importance of a recruitment marketing strategy with creative recruiting ideas to attract current caregivers and newcomers to the career.
+This dramatic increase signals the importance of a recruitment marketing strategy with creative recruiting ideas to attract current caregivers and newcomers to the career.
 While there is no magic bullet to solve these epic industry issues, there are proven recruitment home health marketing strategies that can be implemented to turn them into opportunities.

 Establish Solid Recruitment Brand Messaging